 (e) State Educational Agency.
-The term includes the State educational agency in a State in which the State educational agency is the sole educational agency for all public schools.
+The term includes the SEA in a State in which the SEA is the sole educational agency for all public schools.

 Logic model (also referred to as a theory of action) means a framework that identifies key project components of the proposed project (i.e., the active "ingredients" that are hypothesized to be critical to achieving the relevant outcomes) and describes the theoretical and operational relationships among the key project components and relevant outcomes.